nextcloud/documentation/developer_manual/app/publishing.rst

 Apps which break the guidelines will lose their 'approved' or 'official' state; and might be blocked from the app store altogether.
 This also has repercussions for the author, especially in case of security concerns, he/she might find themselves blocked from submitting applications.

-Putting your repo in the Nextcloud Project
+Moving your repo to the Nextcloud organization
 ------------------------------------------
-We're always delighted to hear app develpers are interested in moving their app into the Nextcloud Project in `github.com/nextcloud <https://github.com/nextcloud>`_!
+We're always delighted to hear app developers are interested in moving their app to the Nextcloud organization at `github.com/nextcloud <https://github.com/nextcloud>`_!
 There are benefits for users and developers in being there.
 However, it comes with some requirements as well.

 Benefits
 ^^^^^^^^

 * You can use the tools and bots we have set up, including translations and such
-* Everybody in the Nextcloud project can more easily contribute
+* Everybody in the Nextcloud organization can contribute more easily
 * Your visibility to app developers increases
 * Users can expect apps in our project to be better maintained